brayden-scott04/tiktok-techjam26/README.md

   scheme — a deliberate scope cut for the time available, not an oversight.
 - No held-out slice of validation exists for an independent overfitting
-  check: valid labels are withheld from the sandbox by design (the same mechanism that makes the leakage guarantee structural), and the organizers' own FAQ 2.9.2 rules out `log_random` as an alternative unbiased check (it overlaps the test window).
+  check: valid labels are withheld from the sandbox by design (the same mechanism that makes the leakage guarantee structural).
 Valid-vs-test primary gap is reported honestly rather than hidden (and in this run, favorably — test transfer *improved* on validation rather than eroding it).
 - numpy-only rules out sequence models with real per-user attention at any